5-project-management-tools-managed-solution

 Office365's Government Community Cloud: Benefits, Features, and Capabilities

-Microsoft created Office365 Government Community Cloud (GCC) to cater exclusively to your federal, state, and local government's specific needs.
+Microsoft created Office365 Government Community Cloud (GCC) to cater exclusively to the unique needs of federal, state, and local government entities.
+Here’s how GCC continues to provide cutting-edge solutions for secure, compliant, and efficient government operations in 2024.

 Safe, Secure, Separate

-Microsoft is using GCC to make sure your government data is safe, secure, and separate.
-First, Office365 has data separation at the application layer.
-For advanced security, GCC uses a completely different infrastructure than the infrastructure used for commercial Office365 customers, creating a second layer of physical separation for customer content.
+Microsoft ensures government data remains safe, secure, and separate with GCC.
+Office365 GCC employs data separation at the application layer.
+For advanced security, GCC utilizes a dedicated infrastructure distinct from that used for commercial Office365 customers, adding an additional layer of physical separation for customer content.

 Data Won't Need a Passport